anhanshaw/anhanshaw.github.io/_projects/3_design.md

 ---
 layout: page
-title: Freelance
+title: Graphic Design
 description: 2022 - present
 img: assets/img/personal-cover.png
 importance: 3
-category: personal
+category: freelance
 ---
-# Illustration & Design

 ## Streaming Graphics
 Streamers typically request graphics that fit with their personal brand, the game they're playing, or the vibe they're trying to illicit.
 I've created several, but here are the ones I'm the most proud of.